 Use of non-default Magento Admin URL

-A simple Magento Admin
+A simple Magento Admin URL (like

 backend) makes it easy to target attacks on specific locations using automated password guessing.
 To prevent against this type of attack, Magento by default creates a random Admin URI when you install the product.
 The CLI command